-Ethiopian cuisine is one of my absolute favourites.
-I love everything about it: the wonderful flavours, the fact that it is a sharing meal so I can try many different dishes.
-I even love using eating with teff injera instead of a fork!
+Ethiopian cuisine is one of my absolute favorites.
+I love everything about it.
+The wonderful flavors, the fact that it is a sharing meal so I can try many different dishes.
+I even love eating with teff injera instead of a fork!

-The answer, of course, is learn to cook Ethiopian food at home!
+The answer, of course, is to learn to cook Ethiopian food at home!

-- In restaurants injera is serves as giant pancake with various stew-like dishes served on top.
-Small hunks of injera are used to pick up the stew for eating.
-See photo at the bottom of the post for photos of Brad eating with injera.
+- In restaurants, injera is served as a giant pancake topped with various stew-like dishes.
+Small pieces of injera are used to pick up the stews and eat.

 Teff Injera -Ethiopian Flatbread

-Ethiopian food is often served with teff injera.
-It is a naturally fermenting sourdough flatbread.
-Injera has a deliciously nutty and sour flavour that nicely compliments traditional spiced stews.
-See the bottom of the post for links to stew recipes.
+Teff injera is a naturally fermented flatbread.
+Injera has a deliciously nutty and sourdough flavor that compliments traditional Ethiopian stews.
+See the section above for links to a few traditional Ethiopian stew recipes.